end-4/dots-hyprland/README.md

  - This is end_4's submission for the Hyprland summer 2023 ricing competition
  - *for instructions, credits n stuff please check the main branch*
- - A video to show animations: https://streamable.com/4oogot
+ - A video that shows animations: https://streamable.com/4oogot
  - A sheet of stuff
 ![dots-hyprland](./assets/all_ordered.png)